Co-funded research fellowship opportunities

 Finding early signs of the disease process (biomarkers) would suggest targets for treatment.
 Sensitive biomarkers will also help to make clinical trials of new treatments more reliable, faster and cheaper to run.
 More broadly, understanding MND has wider implications for a range of neurodegenerative diseases often associated with aging.
 A deeper understanding of neurodegenerative processes is a necessary step for the development of treatments to change the outlook in these devastating conditions.

 The Association of British Neurologists has, since 2009, been organising a prestigious clinical research training fellowships scheme.
 These are awarded to trainees who want to study an aspect of clinical neuroscience in depth for three years and obtain an MD or PhD degree.
-The Trust is pleased to be jointly awarding a 3-year fellowship to Dr Evan Edmond at the University of Oxford.
+The current recipient of this joint award of a 3-year fellowship is Dr Evan Edmond of the University of Oxford.

 This scheme is currently closed